PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Method

-Once the spatial layout is determined, the styling agents apply the visual and typographic details to generate styled layouts.
-This stage consists of two specialized components: a color agent and a font agent.
+Once the spatial layout is determined, StylistAgents apply the visual and typographic details to generate styled layouts.
+This stage consists of two specialized components: ColorAgent and FontAgent.
 Rather than the simple assignment of colors and fonts, we highlight the importance of a design thinking process rooted in the principles of poster aesthetics.
 This perspective is based on a core understanding that in academic posters, color and typography are not merely decorative; instead, they serve as essential media for both visual and semantic hierarchy.

-\paragraph{Color Agent.} The color agent focuses on creating a suitable and harmonious color palette, as shown in Figure~\ref{fig::color_palette}.
-The agent first searches for the author's affiliation logo.
+\myparagraph{ColorAgent.} ColorAgent focuses on creating a suitable and harmonious color palette, as shown in Figure~\ref{fig::color_palette}.
+It first searches for the author's affiliation logo.
 If it exists, a VLM is adopted to analyze the image and extract a dominant theme color.
 This method leverages the institution's official branding to ensure an official appearance.
-For a fallback plan, the agent can also analyze the key figure from the paper to identify a suitable theme color.
-After selecting the primary theme color, the next step for the color agent is to generate a complete color scheme strictly following color theory principles.
-For instance, given the theme color, the color agent will create the following color scheme: \begin{itemize} \item monochromatic shades for backgrounds and accents, e.g., monochromatic light and dark; \item a high-contrast color that is used specifically for highlighting important keywords. \end{itemize}
+For a fallback plan, ColorAgent can also analyze the key figure from the paper to identify a suitable theme color.
+After selecting the primary theme color, the next step for ColorAgent is to generate a complete color scheme strictly following color theory principles.
+For instance, given the theme color, ColorAgent will create the following color scheme: \begin{itemize} \item monochromatic shades for backgrounds and accents, e.g., monochromatic light and dark; \item a high-contrast color that is used specifically for highlighting important keywords. \end{itemize}

-In this way, the color agent generates a limited color palette that ensures aesthetic cohesion and high readability.
+In this way, the ColorAgent generates a limited color palette that ensures aesthetic cohesion and high readability.
+Complete prompts of ColorAgent can be found in~\cref{fig::prompt_color} in the supplementary material.